M66B/FairEmail/docs/FAQ-da-rDK.md

 You likely came here because you are using a third party build of FairEmail.

-There is **only support** on the latest Play store version, the latest GitHub release and the F-Droid build, but **only if** the version number of the F-Droid build is the same as the version number of the latest GitHub release.
+Der er **kun support** i den seneste Play Butik-version, den seneste GitHub-udgivelse og F-Droid-build, men **kun**, hvis versionsnummeret for F-Droid-build er det samme som versionsnummeret for den seneste GitHub-udgivelse.

 F-Droid builds irregularly, which can be problematic when there is an important update.
 Therefore you are advised to switch to the GitHub release.

 The F-Droid version is built from the same source code, but signed differently.
-This means that all features are available in the F-Droid version too, except for using the Gmail quick setup wizard because Google approved (and allows) one app signature only.
-For all other email providers, OAuth access is only available in Play Store versions and Github releases, as the email providers only permit the use of OAuth for official builds.
+Dvs., at alle funktioner også er tilgængelige i F-Droid versionen bortset brug af Gmail-hurtigopsætningsguiden, da Google har godkendt (og alee tillader) én app-signatur.
+For alle andre e-mailudbydere, er OAuth-adgang kun tilgængelig i Play Butik- og Github-versioner, da e-mailudbydere kun tillader brug af OAuth for officielle builds.

 Note that you'll need to uninstall the F-Droid build first before you can install a GitHub release because Android refuses to install the same app with a different signature for security reasons.